Blotch3D/Blotch3D/README.md

 ...sets X' to X and Y' to Y.

-This matrix is called the *identity* matrix because the output is the same as the input.
+This matrix is called the *identity* matrix because the output (X',Y') is the same as the input (X,Y).

 We can create matrices that scale, shear, and even rotate points.
 To make an object three times as large, use the matrix: